Find out what theological study is all about with a taster term

 Get a taste for St Augustine’s

-Frequently asked questions about taster modules
+Frequently asked questions about taster terms

-Whether you choose to enrol in further study after completing a taster term or just take this an opportunity to learn something new, studying theology is an experience that’s always well worth undertaking.
+Whether you choose to enrol in further study after completing a taster term or just take this as an opportunity to learn something new, studying theology is an experience that’s always well worth undertaking.

 • If you’re completely new to theological study at university level, the introductory taster modules (Biblical Studies and Spirituality and Discipleship) will be the best choice for you.